Life Images of Today and Tomorrow

 Each patient who is photographed receives a flash drive containing selected images, suggestions for using the photographs in creative ways and art therapy resources.
 For those interested, workshops for making art with the images are available, as are opportunities to receive individual counseling with an art therapist.

-Life Images of Today and Tomorrow is funded through a grant from FRIENDS of the University of Michigan Health System.
+Life Images of Today and Tomorrow is funded through a grant from FRIENDS of the Michigan Medicine.
 The program is offered through a partnership between the Cancer Center Patient and Family Support Services and Washtenaw Community College Photography programs.

 WCC faculty members Jennifer Baker and Don Werthmann oversee training of photography students, both in the art of taking and editing photographs and demonstrating sensitivity in interactions with patients and their families.
 Over time, community photographers will also participate in the program.